MathieuAgostini/Math/README.md

   Hi,

-  I am Mathieu Agostini, leaving in France, Paris.
-I am studying applied mathematics in finance at CY Tech, an engineering school and I am looking forward to present you different projects I am working on.
+  I am leaving in France, Paris and I am studying applied mathematics in finance at CY Tech, an engineering school.
+I am looking forward to present you different projects I am working on !

-  I am currently working on a project : KNN (K-nearest neighboors) in C. Enjoy :)
+  The project I am currently working on is : KNN (K-nearest neighboors) in C. Enjoy :)